alanng10/Lang/Docue/a.md

 The letter "T" refers to entity that is applicable to all.

-The letter "U" refers to value that is applicable to all.
+The letter "U" refers to part that is applicable to all.

 The letter "X" refers to compound that is applicable to all.